Ernest Tyldesley

 George Ernest Tyldesley (5 February 1889 – 5 May 1962) was an English cricketer.
 The younger brother of Johnny Tyldesley and the leading batsman for Lancashire.
 He remains Lancashire's most prolific run-getter of all time, and is one of only a few batsmen to have scored 100 centuries in the first-class game.

-In Test cricket, Tyldesley went on the 1928/29 Ashes Tour, where he played in one test.
-He also played in four Ashes matches in England, out of 14 Tests overall which included three centuries.
+In Test cricket, Tyldesley was part of England sides that won the Ashes in 1926, and 1928–29.
+He also played in four Ashes matches in England, out of his 14 Tests overall, which included three centuries.

 Career

 Tyldesley was born in Roe Green, Worsley, Lancashire.
 He had a slow start in county cricket in 1909, and though he played fairly regularly for Lancashire in the following three years – scoring his first century against Sussex in 1912 – but it was 1913 before he was firmly established in the team.
 That season he reached 1,000 runs for the first time and in 1914, the last season before war put a stop to cricket, he maintained this form.

-After war ended, 1919 saw Tyldesley jump into the ranks of the top English batsmen with some solid batting, which resulted in his nomination as a Cricketer of the Year by Wisden.
+After the war ended, 1919 saw Tyldesley jump into the ranks of the top English batsmen with some solid batting, which resulted in his nomination as a Cricketer of the Year by Wisden.
 Though 1920 was uneven despite a score of 244 against Warwickshire, Tyldesley was already among a large crop of top-class professional batsmen.

 1921 saw Tyldesley make his debut in Test cricket; though he was dropped after a poor performance on a damp pitch at Trent Bridge.
 1922 saw him reach 2,000 runs for the first time.
 Tyldesley continued until injury kept him out of the last half of 1925.
 1926, however, saw Tyldesley scoring 50 or better in 10 consecutive innings.

 Tyldesley maintained his form in 1927, and scored 3,024 runs in 1928.
 However, he was not at his best on his only tour of Australia in 1928/29 until injury weakened England's team at the end of the tour.